 It is so easy to neglect the cleanliness of your induction cooktop.
 It’s not like it gets dirty just from cooking, but also from dust and other particles that accumulate over time.
-This blog post will talk about how to keep your induction cooktop clean with some simple cleaning tips and tricks.
+By the same token, this blog post will talk about how to keep your induction cooktop clean with some simple cleaning tips and tricks.

 - Tissue Paper or Dry cloth